islandskan/islandskan-workbench/docs/acceptance-tests.md

 ## Thought posts

-- [X] When I have created a "Thought" post, it uses the correct data for each Thought page
+- [x] When I have created a "Thought" post, it uses the correct data for each Thought page

 ## Posts (general)

-- [ ] When I cross-reference another post in frontmatter, the link works
+- [x] When I cross-reference another post in frontmatter, the link works
-- [X] When I link to an external web page, the link works!
+- [x] When I link to an external web page, the link works!
+- [x] Posts render images
+- [x] Posts render embedded videos

 ## Bookshelf